Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

     - Reboot the system

-   - Open PowerShell as administrator and run `wsl --install`
-   - Also run `Enable-WindowsOptionalFeature -Online -FeatureName $("Microsoft-Hyper-V", "Containers") -All`
-   - Reboot the system

    **NOTE:** Here is some more information on [how to enable WSL2](https://docs.microsoft.com/en-us/windows/wsl/install)

 3. Download and Install [Docker Desktop For Windows](https://docs.docker.com/desktop/windows/install/)